browserengineering/book/book/glossary.md

 Web browsers can be quite confusing to understand, especially once you consider the breadth of all their features.
-As with all software engineering---indeed, all complex subjects---the best way to avoid confusion is to use *consistent and clear names*.
+As with all software engineering---indeed, all complex subjects---the best way to avoid confusion is to use *clear and consistent names*.

 Key Web Terms
 =============